 The C-honorific system, however, is so much more confusing than the Japanese one, in my western opinion.
 So many honorific terms!
 Half of them aren’t even used anymore and some have changed into insults.
 I suppose this can be said for the Japanese, but at least they have a sensible amount.

 Despite the overwhelming awesomeness of the Chinese language, however, I learnt a fair bit this weekend.
 Many people will tell you to ‘write what you know’, but personally, I rarely do this.
 I love multi-cultural stories or stories set in another era, because I’m a geek like that.
 Doing research into something you’re unfamiliar with is half the fun of writing.
 It’s like learning about a whole new world or magical craft, and once you know at least enough to write with confidence, it broadens your horizons as a writer.
-You can manipulate your knowledge of the world to form a wonderfully new, in-depth experience.
+You can manipulate your knowledge of the world to form a wonderfully new, in-depth

 For my first novel, the story is set in six different worlds each based off of different European or Arabian country (one a mix of the two).
 The sixth world is basically Earth (except not).
 Now, not only could I tell you about the country where my main characters live, but I could tell you about the twelve others the reader never visits; including the character’s family tree, their origins and how/why they ended up geographically where they are ‘today’.
 Know your story more than your reader, it’s OK.
 I think learning to enjoy research is an important element of good writing.